BobBuildTool/bob/doc/manpages/bob-status.rst

     ``--show-overrides``.
 See :ref:`manpage-bob-status-verbosity` below.

 ``--show-overrides``
-    Show checkouts that have active :ref:`configuration-config-scmOverrides`
-    (``O``) even if the SCM is unchanged.
+    Show checkouts that have active :ref:`scmOverrides <configuration-config-scmOverrides>` (``O``) even if the SCM is unchanged.
 Override information is always displayed if a checkout is shown but a ``STATUS`` line is normally only emitted if the SCM was modified.
 Adding ``-v`` will additionally show the